Right after bankruptcy, most consumers know that their credit options are limited.

 Some consumers trying to rebuild credit after filing bankruptcy think they're seeing the light at the end of the tunnel when "pre-approved" credit offers start arriving, but accepting some of those offers will do more harm than good.

-A look at some sample terms from the lenders who solicit post-bankruptcy debtors illustrates what's at stake.Speak with a Bankruptcy Lawyer Today
+A look at some sample terms from the lenders who solicit post-bankruptcy debtors illustrates what's at stake.Speak to a Bankruptcy Lawyer Today

 One issuer of major credit cards for those with "less than perfect" credit charges an account set-up fee of $29, a program fee of $95, an annual fee of $48.00 and an annual participation fee of $72.00.